Who is Knitworthy?

 Sometimes, people just aren't into handmade things.
 Maybe they like their home to look like the inside of an interior design magazine, and maybe they only wear runway labels, and maybe they find hand knitted garments difficult to wear.
 They probably don't mean any harm, but they won't use whatever you make them.

 A potential fix: ask people if they like handmade things, ask about potential allergies (read more about alpaca vs wool in our other post here), and ask what they might like.
-For example, someone who doesn't really like hand knitted jumpers might absolutely adore a simple textured blanket, or vise versa.
+For example, someone who doesn't really like hand knitted jumpers might absolutely adore a simple textured blanket, or vice versa.

 3. Are you making the wrong things for the wrong places?